johnguevss/StocksVolumeRetrieval/README.md

 # quantifulProject

 Task1

+task1.ipynb is my answer for task 1.
+Required packages are stored in requirements.txt.
+TSLA_average_vol_per_year.csv is a sample output.

 Your fictional, technically inept coworker, named Drew, is inexplicably obsessed with with Tesla stock and asks you complete the following task: